connorrothschild/v4/src/routes/post/svelte-scrollytelling.md

 </Code>

+Don't worry too much about what's happening here.
 In simple terms, `.step` will be the container for each step, and `.step-content` will be the text content of each step.
 We want these two to be distinct so that `.step` can take up the full window height (e.g. there won't be multiple steps stacked on top of one another), and so that `.step-content` can fit nicely into a text box.
 (This is quite standard for most scrollytelling pieces.)

 Then, in our final rule, we make our `.step-content` element (the text box) stand out if it is active.

-This results in a simple (text-only) scrollytelling experience, where the text that is in focus also stands out visually (notice how the steps are inactive at the top and bottom of the screen?):
+This results in a simple (text-only) scrollytelling experience, where the text that is in focus also stands out visually.
+Notice how the steps are inactive at the top and bottom of the screen?

 <iframe loading="lazy" src="https://svelte.dev/repl/ec07a8fd46684d2d8fbcda679d65d296?version=3.44.3
 " width="100%" height='600' title="A text-only scrollytelling experience"></iframe>

-Notice that we create a `steps` array that includes paragraphs that we include in each step; this makes including prose a bit easier.
+Notice that we (on line 6) create a `steps` array that includes paragraphs that we include in each step; this makes including prose a bit easier.

 Congrats!
 You've completed the first step of your Svelte scrollytelling project.